How to Walk Your Way to Better HealthThis post may contain affiliate links. Please read my disclosure.

 Ok – so I know that exercise doesn’t directly relate to being a Picky Eater.
 But it does relate to being picky/conscious/disciplined about your health and maintaining your overall weight!
 Walking can be great exercise.
-You just have to know the tricks to make it an effective “cardio” activity.
+You just have to know the tricks to make walking an effective “cardio” activity.
 But once you have those tricks down – “working out” will never have to stress you out again!
+So, here are some tricks on how to walk your way to better health!

 Why is walking such a great option?
 Here are a few reasons: